-Access to a groomed, winter-use trail, simple aid station food (see more details re: aid below), first aid support, Frozen Falcon participant patch, and special 50k finisher award.
+Access to a groomed, winter-use trail, access to the beautiful Falcon Trails Ski Slopes Yurt in which to warm-up, simple aid station food (see more details re: aid below), first aid support with AED on site, Frozen Falcon patch, special 50k finisher award and post-race meal.

 There will also be awards for 1st Place Male & Female.
 (Furthest distance, faster time for tie in distance.)

 Check in begins at 8:00 AM on Sunday, February 5, with a mandatory racer meeting at 8:45 AM.
 Check in and racer meeting will take place in the Yurt.
 Aid station and timing will also take place in the Yurt.